hellotext/hellotext.js/docs/webchat.md

 ### Appearance

 The `appearance` object provides sparse overrides for the configured Webchat.
-Hellotext.js keeps this public configuration in camelCase and sends it with the Webchat request.
-These values affect the returned widget for the current page load and do not update dashboard settings.
+These values customize the mounted widget and do not update dashboard settings.

 ```js
 Hellotext.initialize('PUBLIC_BUSINESS_ID', {